JulianKropp/smart-relay/web/API.md

 # Smart Relays API Backend

 This API backend serves as the interface between the frontend interface for controlling smart relays and the underlying system managing the relay devices.
-Below are the details of the requests you need to make to interact with the backend and the corresponding responses.
+Below are the details of the requests you need to make to interact with the backend, the corresponding responses, and possible error responses.

 ## Get All Relays